nup002/Mathboard/docs/first_setup.md

 1) Install [WinCompose](http://wincompose.info) - this enables special character input on Windows
 2) Set the OS switch on the back of your Mathpad to the WINDOWS position
+3)
+> [!TIP]
+> If you cannot install WinCompose, for example if your computer is managed by at IT department and you
+> lack administrator rights, use the [portable executable](https://github.com/samhocevar/wincompose/releases/download/v0.9.11/WinCompose-Setup-0.9.11.exe).
+>
+>
 <!-- tabs:end -->

 > [!NOTE|label:Why Setting The OS Switch Is Required]